-The idling period at the beginning of extra-urban cycle (Part Two) consist of 20 seconds of idling in first gear with the clutch disengaged. - 6.3.1.4 For the idling periods during each urban cycle (Part One) the corresponding times are 16 seconds in neutral and 5 seconds in first gear with the clutch disengaged. - 6.3.1.5 The idle period between two successive elementary cycles (Part One) comprises 13 seconds in neutral with the clutch engaged. - 6.3.1.6 At the end of the deceleration period that of the vehicle on the roller of the extra urban cycle (Part Two), the idling period consist of 20 seconds in neutral with the clutch engaged. - Note: Wherever first gear is mentioned above, second gear is to be used subject to 2.3.1 to 2.3.4 - 6.3.2 Automatic-shift gear-box: After initial engagement, the selector shall not be operated at any time during the test except in accordance with paragraph 6.4.3 below. - 6.4 Accelerations: - 6.4.1.
+- For 2 & 3 wheelers the first idling period at the beginning of the cycle shall consist of 11 seconds of idling in neutral with the clutch engaged and 5 seconds in first gear with the clutch disengaged. - 6.3.1.4 For the idling periods during each urban cycle (Part One) the corresponding times are 16 seconds in neutral and 5 seconds in first gear with the clutch disengaged. - 6.3.1.5 The idle period between two successive elementary cycles (Part One) comprises 13 seconds in neutral with the clutch engaged. - 6.3.1.6 At the end of the deceleration period that of the vehicle on the roller of the extra urban cycle (Part Two), the idling period consist of 20 seconds in neutral with the clutch engaged.

+Note: Wherever first gear is mentioned above, second gear is to be used subject to 2.3.1 to 2.3.4

+- 6.3.2 Automatic-shift gear-box: After initial engagement, the selector shall not be operated at any time during the test except in accordance with paragraph 6.4.3 below. - 6.4 Accelerations: - 6.4.1.
 Accelerations shall be so performed that the rate of acceleration shall be as constant as possible throughout the phase. - 6.4.2.
-If an acceleration cannot be carried out in the prescribed time, the extra time required is, if possible, deducted from the time allowed for changing gear, but otherwise from the subsequent steady speed period.
+If an acceleration cannot be carried out in the prescribed time, the extra time required is, if possible, deducted from the time allowed for changing gear, but otherwise from the subsequent steady speed period. - 6.4.3 Automatic-shift gear-boxes: If an acceleration cannot be carried out in the prescribed time the gear selector shall be operated in accordance with requirements for manual-shift gear-boxes.

-- 6.4.3 Automatic-shift gear-boxes: If an acceleration cannot be carried out in the prescribed time the gear selector shall be operated in accordance with requirements for manual-shift gear-boxes. - 6.5 Decelerations: - 6.5.1 All decelerations of the elementary urban cycle (Part One) shall be effected by closing the throttle completely.
+- 6.5 Decelerations: - 6.5.1 All decelerations of the elementary urban cycle (Part One) shall be effected by closing the throttle completely.
 The clutch shall be disengaged, at around a speed of 10 km/h.